emberjs/website/source/guides/models/finding-models.md

 ### Queries

-You can make a server query by passing a hash as the second parameter to `find()`.
+You can query the server by passing a hash as the second parameter to `find()`.

 ```js
 var people = App.Person.find({ name: "Peter" });
 ```

-Note: If manually retrieving records from a `ModelArray`, you must use the `objectAt(index)` method.
-Since the object is not a JavaScript Array, using the `[]` notation will not work.
+The contents of the hash is opaque to Ember Data; it is up to your server to interpret it and return a list of records.